 Introduction

-In the post-pandemic world, financial vulnerabilities are receiving high-priority attention in the current discussions over policy normalization.
-After the Global Financial Crisis (GFC), the financial markets attracted notice.
-The world economy painfully witnessed the convergence of financial imbalances and economic downturns during the GFC.
-The exceptional policy support that mitigated the consequences of the pandemic also increased financial debt, which had reached exceedingly high levels in the wake of the GFC.
-The most urgent policy issue at the present moment is the challenging decision between preventing future financial crises and promoting the still unstable post-pandemic and inflation-era growth.
+After the 2007–08 Global Financial Crisis (GFC), when the world economy painfully experienced a convergence of financial imbalances and economic downturn, studying the financial markets became a major preoccupation for theorists and policymakers.
+The COVID-19 pandemic focused discussions about policy normalization on financial vulnerabilities.
+The exceptional support that mitigated the consequences of the pandemic also increased debt, which was already exceedingly high in the wake of the GFC.
+Today’s most pressing policy dilemma is how to balance measures to prevent future financial crises with those that promote growth in the still unstable post-pandemic, post-high-inflation era.

-According to the works of Drehmann et al., (2012), Aikman et al., (2015), Schuler et al., (2015), and Chen and Svirydzenka (2021), financial and systemic banking crises are correlated.
-Financial authorities estimate the countercyclical capital buffer (CCyB) required for their banking system by extracting long-term credit cycles (Basel Committee on Banking Supervision (BCBS) (2010).
-Sohn and Park (2016) suggest that credit growth is more informative in predicting a banking crisis than the credit-to-GDP gap.
+Drehmann et al. (2012), Aikman et al. (2015), Schuler et al. (2015), and Chen and Svirydzenka (2021) see financial and systemic banking crises as correlated.
+Financial authorities estimate the countercyclical capital buffer (CCyB) required for their banking systems on the basis of extracting data for long-term credit cycles (Basel Committee on Banking Supervision, 2010).
+Sohn and Park (2016) suggest that credit growth is more indicative for predicting a banking crisis than the credit-to-GDP gap.
 According to Carrodo and Schuler (2019), the best way to stop a bubble from expanding is to implement a macroprudential rule that responds to the credit-to-GDP imbalance.

-Considering divergent perspectives, a crucial inquiry for decision-makers is how to quantify the banking crisis, select appropriate metrics, and detect overheating in real-time.
-In our study, we use logistic regression analysis.
-Our approach adds to the existing literature.
-We consider three different income groups of 196 countries (advanced economies, emerging economies, and low-income developing economies) and consider two measures capturing credit booms using credit/GDP growth: (1) the cumulative 2 years credit/GDP growth; and (2) the standardized cumulative 2 years credit/GDP growth.
-The logit regression performed above does not include any other variable that may have predictive power for banking crises.
-We add: M2 (% of reserves, m2_res), general government gross debt (%GDP, ggDebtGr_gdp) and gdp_ncconstgr (Real GDP growth (percent, annual).
+Decisionmakers have to consider diverse perspectives on how to quantify the scale of any banking crisis, how to select the appropriate metrics, and how to detect overheating in real time.
+Our study uses logistic regression analysis to assess three groups of 196 countries—advanced economies (AEs), emerging economies (EEs), and low-income developing economies (LIDCs)—and two measures for calibrating credit booms: Cumulative two years credit/GDP growth; and standardized cumulative two years credit/GDP growth.
+The logit regression performed did not incorporate any other variable with potential utility for predicting banking crises.
+We included the M2 money supply measure (% of reserves, m2_res), general government gross debt (%GDP, ggDebtGr_gdp), and real annual percentage GDP growth (gdp_ncconstgr).

-We demonstrate that, in contrast to the general belief, the banking crisis appears to be more frequent for advanced economies (7,5%) compared to low-income and emerging countries.
-As a consequence, the volatility is high in particular for advanced economies.
-The heterogeneity of financial development implies a huge dispersion of the level of credit to GDP growth.
-The cumulative credit-to-GDP is a better indicator of a credit boom.
-To minimize this asymmetry, cumulative GDP-to-growth is standardized.
-The standardized 2 years credit/GDP is more appropriate as the crisis variable is binary (0 or 1).
-If M2 increases, as well as the credit, then the probability of a banking crisis is higher.
-On the contrary, if GDP growth is higher, the probability of a banking crisis decreases.
-The logit regressions confirm the country's heterogeneity in terms of credit-to-GDP.
-For advanced economies and to a lesser extent for low-income countries, the standardized cumulative credit-to-GDP is significant whereas it is not for emerging market ones.
+We demonstrate that, contrary to conventional belief, the probability of a banking crisis appears to be higher for AEs (7.5%) and, thus, volatility is higher than in LIDCs and EEs.
+The heterogeneity of financial development implies a wide dispersion of the level of credit-to-GDP growth.
+Cumulative credit-to-GDP is a better indicator of a credit boom.
+To minimize this asymmetry, we standardized cumulative GDP-to-growth.
+It is more appropriate to use standardized two years credit/GDP as the crisis variable is either 0 or 1.
+If M2 and credit both increase, the probability of a banking crisis is higher.
+If GDP growth is higher, however, the probability of decreases.
+The logit regressions confirmed each country’s heterogeneity in terms of credit-to-GDP.
+Standardized cumulative credit-to-GDP is significant for AEs and, to a lesser extent, LIDCs, but not for EEs.

-The rest of the paper is structured as follows.
-Section II outlines the data and methodology used to extract banking cycles and presents stylized facts about their behavior.
-Section III explores the empirical relationship between banking cycles and financial measurements.
-Section IV concludes.
+The following sections outline: The data and methodology used to extract banking cycles and presents stylized facts about their behavior; our results for the empirical relationship between banking cycles and financial measurements; and our conclusions.

-Methodology
+Data and Methodology